Competency based interview questions and answers

 2. Give an example of a time you’ve had to improvise to achieve your goal

-This question is basically a kind of unholy hybrid between a curveball and a classic competency question.
-It’s designed to take you out of your comfort zone and see how you cope under pressure, but it’s also asking for a real-life experience to back up what you say.
+This question is a bit of a hybrid, mixing a curveball with a standard competency based question.
+It’s designed to push you out of your comfort zone and see how you perform under pressure, while also asking for a real-life example to back up your claims.

-Wrong answer: ‘I improvised a lot on my CV to get this interview…’
+Wrong answer: ‘I improvised quite a bit on my CV to get this interview…’

 Six reasons you haven’t met your goals